codemod-com/filemod-engine/packages/filemod-engine/README.md

 * `excludePattern` - the glob pattern to run against the root directory path for exclusion of file paths
 * `deleteRules` - the union of rules that tell whether to remove the files or not
 * `replaceRules` - the ordered list of rules that modify the filePath
+* `copyRules` - the ordered list of rules that create the copy path for the filePath
 * `tests` - the set of tests for patterns

 ### How to work on paths?